byuflowlab/vawt-wake-model/wake_model/validation/README.md

 The wake data used in this validation is from:

-Tescione, G., Ragni, D., He, C., Ferreira, C. S., and van Bussel, G., “Near wake flow analysis of a vertical axis wind turbine by stereoscopic particle image velocimetry,” Renewable Energy, Vol. 70, 2014, pp. 47-61. (tescione_val.py)
+Tescione, G., Ragni, D., He, C., Ferreira, C. S., and van Bussel, G., “Near wake flow analysis of a vertical axis wind turbine by stereoscopic particle image velocimetry,” Renewable Energy, Vol. 70, 2014, pp. 47-61. (tescione_val.py with test_cfd.csv)

 Battisti, L., Zanne, L., Dell’Anna, S., Dossena, V., Persico, G., and Paradiso, B., “Aerodynamic Measurements on a Vertical Axis Wind Turbine in a Large Scale Wind Tunnel,” Journal of Energy Resources Technology, Vol. 133, September 2011. (battisti_val.py)